I am a wife. I am a mother. I am a teacher. I am a writer. Being a mom to my son has been one of my greatest joys so far!

 1. Holy Crap!

 Seriously, holy crap!
-All of my training for being a parent did not remotely prepare me for the amount of poop (and for that matter, spit up and drool) that goes everywhere.
-I knew there would be plenty of diapers to change, but I was utterly clueless on the amount of poop that would be smeared on baby's clothes, my clothes, the floor, play things, boppies, bassinets, blankets, etc. Some days I feel as if I spend the majority of the day wiping up poop, dabbing at poop stains, changing poopy clothes, soaking clothes full of poop, washing poopy items, and repeat because baby had blow-out after blow-out.
+All of my training for being a parent did not remotely prepare me for the amount of poop (and for that matter, spit-up and drool) that goes everywhere.
+I knew there would be plenty of diapers to change, but I was utterly clueless on the amount of poop that would be smeared on baby's clothes, my clothes, the floor, playthings, boppies, bassinets, blankets, etc. Some days I feel as if I spend the majority of the day wiping up poop, dabbing at poop stains, changing poopy clothes, soaking clothes full of poop, washing poopy items, and repeating it over and over because baby had blow-out after blow-out.

 My best advice for you is to gain a sense of humor because chances are one of these days you and baby will be finally dressed in your Sunday bests and then poof!
 Baby's butt explodes like no other and that yellowy, runny mess is stained all over that adorable Cat and Jack outfit that already took at least 10 minutes to match up the correct buttons and get over your little guy's rolls and wiggly body.
 Also, invest in a lot of laundry detergent, pack multiple changes of clothes, and allow yourself a whole day to get ready to leave the house.

 The middle of the night on already little to no sleep can be a dark, dark place literally and figuratively.
 It's when the monsters and the demons creep out from the abyss of your soul and you do and say things that you didn't think were humanly possible.
 Welcome to parenthood in the middle of the night during those first few weeks (Spoiler Alert: It does get better!).